cutlerCLI/cutler/README.md

 straightforward.
 Contributions are always welcome!
 Feel free to help out by [creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) or [submitting an issue](https://github.com/hitblast/cutler/issues).

+If you, as a developer, would like to dive into the nitty-gritty of contributing to cutler, view the [CONTRIBUTING.md](./CONTRIBUTING.md).
+I'm still writing it as the project progresses.

 ## License

 This project is licensed under the [MIT License](https://github.com/hitblast/cutler/blob/main/LICENSE).